TrevorBagels/PulsepointScraperV2/README.md

 4. Run `python3 -m dev`

 # Web interface
-To enable the web app, you'll need to use Jekyll.
+To enable the web app, you'll need to use <a href="https://jekyllrb.com/">Jekyll</a>.
 If you have Jekyll installed, you should be able to run the web interface by running `bundle exec jekyll serve -H 0.0.0.0` from the `/site` directory after running `bundle install` in the same directory.

 Navigate to `0.0.0.0:4000` and your interface will be there.